CXO Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Concho Resources Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Aug.
-3, 2021 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Concho Resources Inc. ("Concho" or the "Company") (NYSE: CXO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Concho securities between February 21, 2018 and July 31, 2019, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/cxo.
+05, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Concho Resources Inc. ("Concho" or the "Company") (: CXO) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Concho securities between February 21, 2018 and July 31, 2019, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/cxo.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.